University of Portland Visa Sponsorship Jobs USA

 - Competence with and commitment to inclusive excellence; ability to be an effective partner with diverse students, faculty, and staff.

-- Effective ability to use and learn computers, technology, software, and applications at level of sophistication required for the duties of the position, including, without limitation, Microsoft Office (Outlook, Word, Excel, and PowerPoint), the internet, and computerized maintenance management systems.
+- Ability to use and learn computers, technology, software, and applications at the level of sophistication required for the duties of this position, including, without limitation, Microsoft Office and the internet.

 Physical Requirements

-- Occasionally: stand and walk; twist; lift, carry, push, and pull objects that weigh up to 25 pounds.
+- Frequently: lift, carry, push and pull objects that weigh up to 50 pounds.

 - Frequently: ability to attend events and activities on or off campus.